emora-chat/emora_stdm/README.md

 python -m spacy download en_core_web_sm
 ```

+Once installed, see if you can run the Hello World example below, and check out the tutorials.

+For novice developers or those who don't care about the details, see the [Quick and Easy Tutorial](/docs/NoviceTutorial.md).

 ## Hello World Example

 Below is an example of a simple chatbot created with Emora STDM.
-The easiest way to add content to a chatbot is to use this nested dictionary syntax.
+The [easiest way to add content]() to a chatbot is to use this nested dictionary syntax.
-See the tutorials sections for more details.

 ```python3
 from emora_stdm import DialogueFlow